 Advanced Predictive Analytics versus Traditional Historical Forecasting

 Traditional forecasting, using historical observations estimate future business metrics such as inventory requirements, asset performance, budgets and revenue.
-This practice fails to deliver the precision and agility required of leading enterprises and effective asset management programs meeting difficult challenges.
+Compared to predictive analytics, this practice fails to deliver the precision and agility required of leading enterprises and effective asset management programs meeting difficult challenges.
 The reason for this shortfall is simple: the past does not represent the future in dynamic operations that must respond to changing maintenance practices, aging equipment, engineering innovations, reliability improvements, and highly variable world-wide operations.

 The past does not equal the future for asset performance management in seemingly chaotic environments.
 Yet traditional, historical forecasting attempts to shape trend lines, force moving averages, and smooth out variability.
 These methods miss a key point: the variability in future metrics must be accurately measured and represented with detail—not smoothed and flattened away.

 Over-simplifying assumptions in traditional forecasting create models of components and assets that do not age, process that never change, and environments that are certain.
 For clear, accurate decision support, predictive modeling must capture complicating factors in detail.
 Yet, traditional forecasting is too restricted to meet this obligation.

 These traditional, historical methods include many time series forecasting techniques and related models that are severely limited when applied to complex systems: exponential smoothing, moving average, Bayesian networks, trend models, segmentation, regression, cross-sectional forecasting, extrapolation, queuing theory analysis, etc.